The Power of Reflective Moments

-Pilots are experiments, big and small, that are systematically designed to answer a set of questions.
+CALL OUT: Pilots are experiments, big and small, that are systematically designed to answer a set of questions.
 Through pilots, which we see as low-risk opportunities to learn, innovators are able to “try-on” a solution aimed at addressing inequities within our education system.
 Our Pilot Plan template provides a highly specific framework for guiding designers through a pilot.

 The conclusion of that first pilot was another key moment for reflection.
 The final section of the pilot plan document asks designers: What did you want to learn?
 What is your emerging answer?
 And what are the implications and next steps?
 At this point, those simple questions appeared before Owo-Grant and Spradley after the bend in a lengthy path.